benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ### Loading

 Now, let's handle the case where the server takes a moment to show weather data but we want to show the user something while we are waiting.
 For this, HTMX has us covered!
-We can add an attribute called `hx-indicator` ([documentation](https://htmx.org/attributes/hx-indicator/)) which will, when an HTMX request occurs, will have a class called `htmx-request` added to it.
+We can add an attribute called `hx-indicator` ([documentation](https://htmx.org/attributes/hx-indicator/)) which will, when an HTMX request occurs, have a class called `htmx-request` added to it.

 Here's the `Loading.razor` component with that in mind.